ant-giannone/tlabs-comm-grpc/README.md

 #### The server: how to create it and how it is integrated into spring IoC

-All gRPC services extends an abstract class that implements io.grpc.BindableService interface, so we can inject all services that implements same interface as follow, in you own spring component:
+All gRPC services extends an abstract class that implements io.grpc.BindableService interface, so we can inject all services that implements same interface as follow, in your own spring component:

 ```java